IntelAgir-Research-Group/intelagir-research-group.github.io/_posts/2023-07-19-paper_sbes_edu.md

 ---

 Great news!!!
-Our paper ***A Report on the Use of ChatGPT in Software Engineering and Systems Analysis Courses*** was accepted for publication at SBES2023/Education track.
+Our paper ***A Report on the Use of ChatGPT in Software Engineering and Systems Analysis Courses*** has been accepted for publication at SBES2023/Education track.